pmenz/Taskx/README.md

 1. `$ gem install bundler` ... to install [Bundler](https://bundler.io/)
 1. `$ bundle install` ... to install the [Ruby Gems](https://rubygems.org/).
 2. `$ shotgun` ... to boot up your server

+##Important parts to consider, after done with the projec:

+- different types of http requests (get, post, etc) and when we use one versus another
+- you should be able to walk me through a get request from start to finish.
+For example, I make __ request in the browser, which goes to ___ method in my application, which is then processed by ____.
+- you should be able to walk me through a post request from start to finish as well
+- what is the difference between rendering and redirecting?
+Here is a nice blog post on the subject: https://medium.com/@thorntonbrenden/to-render-or-to-redirect-that-is-the-question-b94e3bcac2e0
+- when do we need to set instance variables in a controller, and when should we use local variables instead?
+- what is the purpose of Rack::MethodOverride, and what does it do?
+- what does the .authenticate method do, and where does it come from?
+- what is params, and where can we access it in our program?
+Where do the keys in the params hash come from?
+- what is ReST and why is it important?